willgrigg/majestic-lime-89e69/src/pages/products/earrings2.md

 title: Koray Earrings
 description: >-
-  "Koray" Turkish meaning ember moon, these earrings are handburned with the phases of the moon and put together to dangle beutifully  Made with poplar wood and  iron earring hooks.
+  "Koray" Turkish meaning ember moon, these earrings are handburned with the phases of the moon and put together to dangle   Made with poplar wood and iron earring hooks.
 price: '10.00'
 order: 1
 featured: true